 These easy chocolate orange cupcakes topped with a chocolate orange buttercream are a simple but stunning bake for afternoon tea, bake sales and kids parties!
 This is a small batch recipe that you can easily double (which, the rate they get eaten in our house, you are going to want to do!)

-Chocolate orange has to be one of my all time favourite chocolate pairings – chocolate orange drizzle cake is one of my all time favourite drizzle cakes!
+Chocolate orange has to be one of my all time favourite chocolate pairings – chocolate orange drizzle cake is one of my all time favourite drizzle cakes, and this moist chocolate orange cake is my go-to for birthdays.
 It started with Terry’s chocolate orange no doubt, that English confectionary of orange flavoured chocolate presented in the shape of an orange that you tap to seperate the segments, as for a real orange.
 Here I have reunited them in this chocolate orange cupcake recipe.

 Why we love this recipe

 - Small batch recipe – this cupcake recipe makes 6 cupcakes, which is ideal for a small family or when you want to bake without many leftover cupcakes, however it can easily be doubled.

 - Soft and light chocolate sponge topped with fluffy chocolate orange buttercream .

 - Fun recipe to make with kids.

 - Butter – I recommend using unsalted butter than adding a pinch of salt.